The entire book appears at this link with chapters added after appearing online:

 He listens to the lame radio in a world concealed by fogged

 anxiety — and flashing traffic lights.
 Over and over and over he

 A few minutes before the appointed hour, Tyger glides his

-so Tyger drives around the block casing the neighborhood.
-A
+Tyger drives around the block casing the neighborhood.

-well-manicured yards and a mixture of car, truck, and van
+well-manicured yards and a mixture of car, truck, van vehicles.

-Tyger pulls his weight over to an empty church parking lot
+Tyger pulls his dead weight over to an empty church parking lot,

-diagonally across another street from the subject’s abode.
+resurrecting diagonally across another street from subject’s abode.
 He

 orange has become yellow and dawn is almost past tense.